 Facebook will pay for its own expenses, including the cost of making data available, the cost of securing that data, and the Facebook staff necessary for this project.

 We have insulated the grant making and decision processes from financial incentives, with Facebook providing no funding for the independent academic experts.
 All funding will come from our diverse array of nonprofit foundations.
-Facebook has also relinquished its right to pre-publication approval.
+Facebook shall not have any power to reject proposals or publications, except for express violations of law or endangerment to user privacy.
 If Facebook prevents Social Science One from obtaining any relevant data for research, the commission has the legal right, and indeed the obligation, to report this publicly.

 The organization now called Social Science One was first announced on April 9, 2018 when “A New Model of Industry-Academic Partnerships” was released.
 Our effort has been referred to by these and other names by Facebook and us all along the way.
 Given the scope of our work at hand, which extends beyond the role that Facebook and social media plays in elections, we have officially named this effort "Social Science One".